[Updated: February 21, 2025]

 (Source code can be found here)

-(The complete implementation of Perceptron Learning Algorithm can be found here)
+(The complete implementation of the Perceptron Learning Algorithm can be found here)

 Is Learning Feasible?

-Many people may see machine learning is magic.
+Many people may see machine learning as magic.
 It is not.
-In fact, machine learning is all about math, especially probability and statistics.
+Machine learning is all about math, especially probability and statistics.

 Learning vs. Memorizing

-To show if learning is feasible, we need to define what is learning?
-In the section, A Simple Example, the Perceptron Learning Algorithm eventually succeeds to classify all the iris flowers, but is it really learning?
-Or, it is just memorizing?
+To show if learning is feasible, we need to define what learning is.
+In the section, A Simple Example, the Perceptron Learning Algorithm eventually successfully classified all the iris flowers, but is it learning?
+Or is it just memorizing?
 To answer these questions, we define in-sample error and out-of-sample error.
 The in-sample error means the error rate within the sample.
 For example, in the end, the Perceptron learning model can classify all the iris flowers in the Iris Data Set.
 Its in-sample error is 0, i.e., no error at all.
-In contrast to in-sample error, the out-of-sample error means the error rate outside of the sample.
+In contrast to in-sample error, the out-of-sample error means the error rate outside the sample.
 In other words, it indicates the number of errors when the learning model sees new data.
-Take the same example, if we feed new data to the Perceptron learning model, the rate of misclassification is its out-of-sample error.
-Therefore, to say a learning model is real learning, not only the in-sample error has to be small, but also the out-of-sample error has to be small.
+Take the same example: if we feed new data to the Perceptron learning model, the misclassification rate is its out-of-sample error.
+Therefore, to say a learning model is really learning, the in-sample error has to be small, and the out-of-sample error has to be small.

 So, is Learning Feasible?